 For specific courses offered by the Fine Arts Department see the Curriculum Guide.

 The dance program at Mercy High School is designed as an appreciation course teaching students of all abilities the art of dance.
 Students are exposed to ethnic, cultural, social, performance, choreography, history, ballet, jazz, tap, and modern.
-Over the course of a year students will explore dances they would like to pursue whether it be for a professional dance company, dance for exercise, or for social purposes.
-The advanced dance students develop a production they choreograph, design costumes, deal with press releases and perform at local venues and schools.
-Over the year students gain a sense of self confidence, overcome challenges, and see improvement and growth while working with others.
+Over the course of a year, students will explore dances they would like to pursue whether it be for a professional dance company, dance for exercise, or for social purposes.
+The advanced dance students develop a production they choreograph, design costumes, write with press releases and perform at local venues and schools.
+During the school year, students gain a sense of self-confidence, overcome challenges, and see improvement and growth while collaborating with others.

 The beginner choir, Concert Choir, focuses on learning the basics of music performance, notation and expression.
 The advanced select choir, Mercy High Singers, works on advanced vocal technique, music literacy and performance techniques.
 They are often called upon to perform for the school or in the community, as well as servicing as the liturgy choir for school Suscipe events.